meir/vault35-config/readme.md

 BOOT   | QMK Reboot.
 ROT    | Rotary encoder
 ✖      | Unassigned, will do nothing.
-\      | Empty will have the same key as previous layer.
+&nbsp; | Empty will have the same key as previous layer.

 > To get to the ADJUST layer you will have to hold `LOW` and `HIG` together.